CrayLabs/SmartSim/tutorials/casper/README.md

   --account ACCOUNT     Account ID
   --db-port DB_PORT     db port, default=6780
 ```
-It creates pbs jobs from each of the 4 templates
+It creates pbs jobs from each of the 3 templates
 1. resv_job.template
 2. launch_database_cluster.template
 3. launch_client.template
-4. cleanup.template

-and submits the resv_job.sh which in turn will create a reservation large enough for the db and all the ensemble members
+and submits the resv_job.sh which in turn will create a reservation large enough for the db and all the ensemble members.
-then it submits those jobs in the newly created reservation.
+It submits those jobs in the newly created reservation.
 It starts the database and sets the SSDB environment variable
 then launchs each of the clients, all of this is done within the newly created reservation.
-It also launchs a cleanup script
-that will remove the reservation when all jobs are complete.
+The database job monitors progress of the clients and exits and removes the reservation when it is complete.